lucidlylabs/vaults/README.md

 # Lucidly MasterVault Codebase

-This is a weight stableswap implementation.
+This is a weighted stableswap implementation.
 The arcitecture is forked from the yETH design - https://github.com/yearn/yETH/blob/main/whitepaper/derivation.pdf

 The following is deployed on Ethereum Mainnet.
 Deployed Addresses for PufMVT -